 Understanding what attracts the Chinese visitor to the UK

 Knowing why the Chinese are attracted to the UK and what experiences they are looking for is the first step.
-The UK will then understand how to tailor and adapt how it markets itself to cater for the demands of the Chinese visitor.
-A knowledge of Chinese consumers and the market has therefore become a necessity.
+The UK will then understand how to tailor and adapt how it markets itself to cater to the demands of the Chinese visitor.
+Knowledge of Chinese consumers and the market has therefore become a necessity.

 Have a high profile, official website in Chinese

-This co-operation presents a key opportunity for the UK to market itself as a ‘footballing nation’.
-Stadium tours and football match packages are already a popular attraction but could be intelligently marketed to the Chinese tourist as a significant ‘British’ attraction in conjunction with the rising popularity of the Premier League.
+This cooperation presents a key opportunity for the UK to market itself as a ‘footballing nation’.
+Stadium tours and football match packages are already popular attractions but could be intelligently marketed to the Chinese tourist as a significant ‘British’ attraction in conjunction with the rising popularity of the Premier League.